Neurophilosophy: Pure insertion

-Resting-state Functional-Connectivity MRI
+Resting-state functional-connectivity MRI

 Recently, researchers have begun using a new functional imaging technique called resting-state functional-connectivity MRI.
 Subjects' brains are scanned while the subject sits idly in the scanner.
-By looking at the natural fluctuations in the bold pattern while the subject is at rest, the researchers can see which brain regions co-vary in activation together.
+By looking at the natural fluctuations in the blood-oxygen-level-dependent (BOLD) pattern while the subject is at rest, the researchers can see which brain regions co-vary in activation together.
 Afterward, they can use the patterns of covariance to construct maps of functionally-linked brain areas.

 The name "functional-connectivity" is somewhat misleading since the data only indicates co-variation.
 Still, this is a powerful method for studying large networks throughout the brain.